jorinvo/me/_posts/2015-08-08-internship-in-bangkok.md

 ---
 title: Internship in Bangkok
 summary: >
-  A summary of what it's like to do an Internship in Bangkok, Thailand.
+  A summary of what it's like to do an internship in Bangkok, Thailand.
 ---

 A part of my studies in university is to do an internship abroad for one semester.